brainglobe/brainglobe-workflows/benchmarks/README.md

     ```
     This will benchmark the workflows defined in `brainglobe_workflows/` using a default set of parameters and a default small dataset.
 The default parameters are defined as config files under `brainglobe_workflows/configs`.
 The default dataset is downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).

-## Running benchmarks on custom data available locally
+## Running benchmarks on custom data
 To run the benchmarks on a custom local dataset:

 1. Git clone the `brainglobe-workflows` repository